 This Hong Kong-born brand is renowned for its Asian-style opulence and microscopic attention to detail – just check out the dainty afternoon tea in the Empress Lounge.
 Cool sheets, plush furniture and deep marble tubs all elicit a sigh of contentment.
 One huge draw are the pin-drop-quiet pool and spa with huge daybeds – but the Downtown location is superb for sightseers, too.

-The full branded name may not imply it, but ‘The Willard’ has the gilded, palatial feel of a Ritz or a Plaza.
-Glinting chandeliers, fresh flowers, and monogrammed headboards salute all guests as VIPs – while tapestry carpets and heavy oil paintings add grandeur to spun-gold hallways.
-Within walking distance from the National Mall, it suits holidaymakers, but the service and facilities draw an executive crowd.
+The Willard has the gilded feel of a palace.
+Glinting chandeliers, fresh flowers and monogrammed headboards salute all guests as VIPs – while tapestry carpets and heavy oil paintings add grandeur to spun-gold hallways.
+Within walking distance of the National Mall, it suits holidaymakers, but the service and facilities draw an executive crowd.

-Stately luxury is sharpened by edgy interiors at the Fairmont, in historic Georgetown.
-An enormous, snaking light fixture of jagged metal shapes pulls your eye in the bar-lounge, while a shattered-gold mosaic backs the reception desk.
+Stately luxury is sharpened by edgy interiors at the Fairmont in historic Georgetown.
+An enormous, snaking light fixture of jagged metal shapes pulls your eye in the bar lounge, while a shattered-gold mosaic backs the reception desk.
 Rooms are pragmatic and calm, made for a high-end business crowd.
-The fairylit courtyard is a romantic spot for cocktails in warmer months.
+The fairy-lit courtyard is a romantic spot for cocktails in warmer months.